commschamp/cc_tutorial/README.md

 This repository is a combination of tutorials and various how-to(s) for [CommsChampion Ecosystem](https://arobenko.github.io/cc).

-The tutorials are organized as a combination **tutorialX** folders.
-They gradually introduce various concepts and expected to be read sequentially one by one.
+The tutorials are organized as a combination **tutorials/tutorialX** folders.
+They gradually introduce various concepts as well as explain various nuances for specific use cases.
+The tutorials are expected to be read **sequentially** one by one.
+Be patient and try to follow them through.

 The how-to(s) on the other hand, do not have any particular organization.
-They reside in **howtoX** folders and can be read independently.
+They reside in **howtos/howtoX** folders and can be read independently. **HOWEVER**, it is paramount to understand the core ideas explained in tutorials before attempting to understand a particular howto example.
 The howto(s) are there to provide some extra examples or cover some specific nuances which are not explained properly in the tutorials.

 # Repository Organization
-Every **tutorialX** and **howtoX** folder may contain the following files / directories:
+Every **tutorials/tutorialX** and **howotos/howtoX** folder may contain the following files / directories:

 - **README.md** - Actual tutorial / how-to explanation markdown text that is
 intended to be made available for online reading by the repository hosting service